 As of 15 January 2019 there is a Green Level Alert currently in place for Chifley Dam.
-Chifley Dam is Open for all water related recreational activities.
+Chifley Dam is open for all water related recreational activities.

 Note: This is not an image of the current algae level at Chifley Dam.

 Blue Green Algae is a naturally occurring organism often found in Council's main water storage Chifley Dam.